DataDog/documentation/content/en/cloudcraft/account-management/roles-and-permissions.md

 ---
-title: Roles and permissions
+title: Roles and Permissions
-kind: guide
+kind: documentation
 ---

 Members of a Cloudcraft team may be assigned one of three different user roles:

-- Account Owner.
+- Account Owner
-- Administrator.
+- Administrator
-- User.
+- User

-This help article will help you understand what actions each role can perform.
+## User roles and default permissions

-## User roles and their default permissions
+**Note**: To grant read-only access to blueprints, you can create a shareable blueprint link and embed the blueprint in an internal wiki page.

-### Account owner
+### Account Owner

-The Account Owner has access to everything in your Cloudcraft account and is the only one who can change subscription settings, or view and change billing information.
+The Account Owner has access to everything in your Cloudcraft account and is the only role that can change subscription settings, or view and change billing information.

-By default, the person who signed up for a paid Cloudcraft subscription is the Account Owner, but by [sending a message to our support team][1] you can have other members of your team with this role.
+By default, the person who signed up for a paid Cloudcraft subscription is the Account Owner.
+To assign the role to other members of your team, [contact Support][1].

 **Permissions:**